campusbeats/campusbeats.github.io/index.md

 An If_Authorized template, defined in [If_Authorized.html](https://github.com/bowfolios/bowfolios/blob/master/app/imports/ui/layouts/user/if-authorized.html) and [If_Authorized.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/ui/layouts/user/if-authorized.js) is implemented for the template-based authorization.

+A seperate authorization for admin permissions will also be implemented at a future date.
+The admins will be allowed to see and access the special admin home page and controls.

 ## Configuration

 The settings files are held in the [config](https://github.com/bowfolios/bowfolios/tree/master/config) directory.
 There is one file in the directory, which is [config/settings.development.json](https://github.com/bowfolios/bowfolios/blob/master/config/settings.development.json).